 - a.
-This Code shall be distributed to each student at a preseason meeting or on the first day a student reports for a co-curricular activity.
-The Co-Curricular Code will also be available on the WRPS website in lieu of distributing paper copies. - b.
+The Code of Conduct is disseminated through Skyward online verification.
+The Co-Curricular Code is also available on the WRPS website, and paper copies are in the athletic department and main offices. - b.
 Additional standards determined by each coach or advisor shall also be written and distributed to each student at the same time.
 A copy shall be placed on file with the athletic director and/or school principal. - c.
-Students and parents should read all items and ask for clarification by the coach or advisor of any items not understood.
+Students and parents should read all items and ask for clarification from the coach or advisor of any items not understood.
 Participation by the student in the activity/sport is a representation by the student and parent/guardian that they read and understand the Code.